 usually who ddi take care of this aspect is my second daughter who works anyway and can't always...a little patience.

-Passed Plovdiv, where I took many photos but alas we still can't post them on the site, I passed by the Thracian tomb of Aleksandrovo, in a quaint house I found traces of Italian tourists and then I tried to visit the valley of roses but it was already closed, in this place they process roses and they also have a rose festival, I found a young guy who was my cicerone he works at the entrance of the museum, I also visited the Asenova fortress.
+Passed Plovdiv, where I took many photos but alas we still can't get them posted on the site, I passed by the Thracian tomb of Aleksandrovo, in a quaint house I found traces of Italian tourists and then I tried to visit the valley of roses but it was already closed, in this place they process roses and they also have a rose festival, I found a young guy who was my cicerone he works at the entrance of the museum, I also visited the Asenova fortress.

 I didn't think it was so hot, I went from one town to another looking for some coolness but I'm far from the mountains and so far no place refresh me enough.
 Here in Plovdiv I visited various places , among them the Roman amphitheater.
 Approaching Turkey, it is as if you notice the influence of another people.
 I'm sorry I can't put more photos here on the site because we have technical problems, some photos we can post and some we can't, a little patience, we will try to fix everything as soon as we can.